giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 The contract is now complete - you can see the full example by following the links to github.

-Before deploying it on-chain we should test it.
+But before deploying it on-chain, we should test it!

 ### Compilation